dibyendumajumdar/dmr_c/nanojit-backend/README.md

   [like this](https://github.com/dibyendumajumdar/dmr_c/blob/master/tests/nano/strlen.lir).
 Note that the front-end needs to be run with
   -O1 option to enable Sparse IR simplications.

+## Issues

+* Nanojit lacks instructions for 64-bit multiply and divide - this is a problem for dmrC as 64-bit multiply in particular is used for pointer arithmetic.
+(This is a blocker - I am investigating how to add these instructions to Nanojit).
+* Nanojit lacks instruction for converting a 64-bit integer value to double.

 ## Building

 * First follow instructions to build a [NanoJIT](https://github.com/dibyendumajumdar/nanojit) library.